UPDATED: 3:00 p.m. ET, May 28, 2021

 The monument serves as a memorial to the nation’s first Black military unit to fight in the Civil War as well as their leader, Col. Robert Gould Shaw.
 The 54th was praised for a doomed charge in South Carolina in 1863.
 Sergeant William Harvey Carney of the 54th was awarded the Medal of Honor for his actions at the Battle of Fort Wagner.

 Boston is a fitting place for a memorial to Black people who fought for America, what with Crispus Attucks, a hero of the American Revolution, becoming the first person killed in the Boston Massacre.
 While Attucks, an escaped slave, was not a soldier enlisted in the armed forces, he has always been remembered as an American hero for sacrificing his life in rebellion against the British occupation.

-Indeed, European allies have long recognized the bravery of African-American troops.
-The 369th Infantry (formerly the 15th Regiment New York Guard), known as the “Harlem Hellfighters,” was among the first regiments dispatched to France.
+Other notable Black troops in the American military include the 369th Infantry (formerly the 15th Regiment New York Guard).
+Also known as the “Harlem Hellfighters,” the 369th was among the first regiments dispatched to France.
 The all-Black squad was also among the most highly decorated by France for its bravery.